LOCATION FUQUAY NC+AL FL GA SC

 Bt2--114 to 127 centimeters (about 45 to 50 inches); light yellowish brown (2.5Y 6/4) sandy clay loam; weak medium angular blocky structure, friable; few fine roots and pores; few faint clay films on faces of peds; 4 percent medium and coarse strong brown (7.5YR 5/8) ironstone nodules; strongly acid; abrupt wavy boundary.

-Btv1--127 to 137 centimeters (about 50 to 54 inches); strong brown (7.5YR 5/8) and brownish yellow (10YR 6/6) sandy clay loam; coatings and streaks of light gray (10YR 7/2) sandy clay; few linear streaks of yellowish red (5YR 4/6) sandy loam; weak medium angular blocky structure; friable; common fine pores; 10 percent plinthite nodules, red and brown zones of plinthite are very firm and brittle; few faint clay films on faces of peds; light gray areas are iron depletions and yellowish red areas are masses of oxidized iron; strongly acid; abrupt smooth boundary.
+Btv1--127 to 137 centimeters (50 to 54 inches); strong brown (7.5YR 5/8) and brownish yellow (10YR 6/6) sandy clay loam; coatings and streaks of light gray (10YR 7/2) sandy clay; few linear streaks of yellowish red (5YR 4/6) sandy loam; weak medium angular blocky structure; friable; common fine pores; 10 percent plinthite nodules, red and brown zones of plinthite are very firm and brittle; few faint clay films on faces of peds; light gray areas are iron depletions and yellowish red areas are masses of oxidized iron; strongly acid; abrupt smooth boundary.

-Btv2--137 to 178 centimeters (about 54 to 70 inches): reticulate pattern of brownish yellow (10YR 6/6) and yellowish red (5YR 5/8) sandy clay loam and light gray (10YR 7/1) sandy clay; gray parts are surrounded by brownish yellow colors that grade into yellowish red colors; weak medium angular blocky structure; firm; few fine pores; 10 percent plinthite nodules; few faint brownish yellow clay films on faces of peds; the areas with yellowish red color are masses of oxidized iron and areas with light gray are iron depletions; strongly acid; gradual smooth boundary.
+Btv2--137 to 178 centimeters (54 to 70 inches): reticulate pattern of brownish yellow (10YR 6/6) and yellowish red (5YR 5/8) sandy clay loam and light gray (10YR 7/1) sandy clay; gray parts are surrounded by brownish yellow colors that grade into yellowish red colors; weak medium angular blocky structure; firm; few fine pores; 10 percent plinthite nodules; few faint brownish yellow clay films on faces of peds; the areas with yellowish red color are masses of oxidized iron and areas with light gray are iron depletions; strongly acid; gradual smooth boundary.

-Btv3--178 to 244 centimeters (about 70 to 96 inches); brownish yellow (10YR 6/8) sandy clay loam grading to sandy loam in the lower part; weak coarse subangular blocky structure; firm; 10 percent plinthite nodules; few fine pores; common distinct clay films on faces of peds in light gray areas; reticulate pattern of common, coarse prominent red (2.5YR 4/8) and distinct yellowish red (5YR 5/8) masses of oxidized iron and common coarse prominent light gray (10YR 7/2) iron depletions; strongly acid; gradual wavy boundary.
+Btv3--178 to 244 centimeters (70 to 96 inches); brownish yellow (10YR 6/8) sandy clay loam grading to sandy loam in the lower part; weak coarse subangular blocky structure; firm; 10 percent plinthite nodules; few fine pores; common distinct clay films on faces of peds in light gray areas; reticulate pattern of common, coarse prominent red (2.5YR 4/8) and distinct yellowish red (5YR 5/8) masses of oxidized iron and common coarse prominent light gray (10YR 7/2) iron depletions; strongly acid; gradual wavy boundary.

-C--244 to 275 centimeters (about 96 to 108 inches); yellowish red (5YR 5/8) loamy sand; massive; very friable; common fine and coarse faint red (2.5YR 5/8) masses of oxidized iron and few fine brownish yellow (10YR 6/6) iron depletions; strongly acid.
+C--244 to 274 centimeters (96 to 108 inches); yellowish red (5YR 5/8) loamy sand; massive; very friable; common fine and coarse faint red (2.5YR 5/8) masses of oxidized iron and few fine brownish yellow (10YR 6/6) iron depletions; strongly acid.

 RANGE IN CHARACTERISTICS:

-Depth to top of Argillic horizon: 50 to 100 centimeters (about 20 to 40 inches)
+Depth to top of argillic horizon: 51 to 102 centimeters (20 to 40 inches)

-Soil Reaction: Extremely acid to moderately acid, except where limed
+Soil reaction: Extremely acid to moderately acid, except where limed

-Ap horizon or A horizon (where present):
+Ap horizon or A horizon (if it occurs):

 Color--hue of 10YR or 2.5Y, value of 3 to 5, chroma of 1 to 3